 What is Water Polo?

 In its simplest element, Water Polo is two teams of 13 (6 Outfield players, 1 goalkeeper & 6 subs) swimming up and down non-stop to score goals, but each attack lasts 30 seconds max while the overall match is split into 4 quarters lasting between 6-8 minutes each.
 Water Polo is a fast, energy demanding and aggressive sport that is both rewarding and builds friendships that last a lifetime.

 For more information on the basics of Water Polo visit www.swimming.org/Water Polo/introduction-to-water-polo

 Swansea & Swansea University Water Polo

-The Swansea University team has had a partnership with Swansea Water Polo Club for the last 5 years meaning everyone benefits from experienced and qualified coaches, more friends, cheaper costs, exceptional banter and most importantly better socials all year round.
+The Swansea University team has had a partnership with Swansea Water Polo Club for the last 7 years meaning everyone benefits from experienced and qualified coaches, more friends, cheaper costs, exceptional banter and most importantly better socials all year round.
 We have a Men’s and Women’s university team both participating in the BUCS Western Division 1A for the Men and the Women, working towards promotion next year.
 Both the men and women in the past, have participated in very successful cup runs in recent years, reaching the quarter finals and further in previous years, we hope to continue this success and get even further!
 The Men’s team also work towards a successful cup run, however, we have been unlucky with cup fixture draws in recent years.

 We are a very open club and welcome beginners and veterans of the sport to the club.
 Don’t think that if you haven’t played Water Polo before, you will be at a significant disadvantage.
 Many of our top team members from previous years have been new to the sport and you quickly learn through matches and training.
 The team is built with people of all years, all studying a vast range of degrees so there is always someone in the same boat as you.